Yangxinsix/myqueue/docs/paper.md

 makes it easy to submit a large number of tasks quickly.
 The *list* sub-command can then be used to monitor the execution of the tasks.
 Together with the *resubmit* sub-command it becomes easy to resubmit any tasks that might have failed.
+In this way the sub-commands of `MyQueue` synergize and greatly increases the efficiency of the user.

 `MyQueue` has a powerful Python interface that can be used to define workflows.
 A Python script defines a dependency tree of tasks that `MyQueue`